 If you have a question about a specific type of income, you can always call the credit card company’s customer service line.
 They can point you in the right direction so that you don’t make a mistake in reporting your income.

-At this age, don’t expect an incredibly high credit limit, especially if it’s your first credit card.
+At this age, don’t expect a high credit limit, especially if it’s your first credit card.
 Be honest with your income and they’ll get you set up with the right card.

 If you are 21+ years old:

-When you’re 21 or older, there are a lot more income types you can include in your credit card application.
+When you’re 21 or older, there are a lot more income types you can include in your application.
 The Credit Card Act of 2009 allows for any money you can “reasonably” expect to access.

 The exact phrase is open to interpretation, but many sources can easily be included in this definition.
 In simple terms, here is a list of some of the most common types of income for this age group:

 - Personal income from one or more jobs